 Protecting children at home is equally as important.
 Simply not allowing them to use something or ‘locking down’ all the settings does not help your children prepare for the future.
-The key to helping your child at home is talking to your child about the dangers when they are online and discussing why they need to stay safe.
+The key to helping your child at home is talking to them about the dangers when online and discussing why they need to stay safe.

-Follow the link below for the latest guides and information from the ThinkuKnow website and the Safer Internet Day website
+Follow the links below for the latest guides and information:

 More online-safety information for children can be found on our children Online-safety page.